 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-The real Italian focaccia is not thick and heavy bread, but it’s light, moist, and with a delicious chewy interior.
-And it’s packed with flavor, with delicious hints of garlic and olive oil, so good that you just can’t stop eating it.
+The real Italian focaccia is not thick and heavy bread, but it’s light, moist, and with a melt-in-your-mouth chewy interior.
+And it’s packed with flavor and delicious hints of olive oil.

 - All-purpose flour